 Contributed by Your Business Number

-Previous research by YourBuisnessNumber found that two thirds (66%) of us now communicate with clients and colleagues using instant message platforms such as WhatsApp, with a quarter of us doing so using our personal phones.
+The research shows that two thirds (66%) of us now communicate with clients and colleagues using instant message platforms such as WhatsApp.

 All articles on this news site are submitted by registered contributors of EssexWire.
 Find out how to subscribe and submit your stories here »